 Note: The views expressed in this article are those of Mr. Schneider, and they may not reflect the views of Alt Film Guide.

 LES QUATRE CENTS COUPS / THE 400 BLOWS (1959).
-Dir.: François Truffaut.
+Director: François Truffaut.
 Cast: Jean-Pierre Léaud, Patrick Auffay, Claire Maurier, Albert Rémy, Georges Flamant.
-Scr.: François Truffaut and Marcel Moussy.
+Screenplay: François Truffaut and Marcel Moussy.

 1 Academy Award Nomination